-Applying for a credit card as a new immigrant in the US
+Applying for a credit card as a new immigrant to the U.S.

-Getting a credit card for the first time can be a bit tricky for anyone.
+Getting a credit card can be a bit tricky for anyone.
 But as an immigrant, you may face additional challenges.
-Whether you’ve recently moved to the U.S. or have been a permanent resident for years, there are options available.
+But whether you’ve recently moved to the U.S. or have been a permanent resident for years, you have options.

 What you’ll learn: